Brian-Konr/detectiveinferno/README.md

 - AI Integration: OpenAI GPT-3.5
 - RAG Architecture: Langchain, ChromaDB

-## Installation

-1. Clone the repository:
-Welcome to DetectiveInferno, an immersive detective game generator and interactive storytelling platform!
-Dive into the world of mystery and intrigue as you investigate a crime, interrogate suspects, and unravel the secrets hidden within the narrative.

 ## Frontend Service

 This project was bootstrapped with Vite.

 ### Prerequisites

 Before you begin, ensure you have met the following requirements: